aidlran/adamant/README.md

 A lightweight and highly compatible implementation of the signals design pattern, which was popularised by [SolidJS](https://www.solidjs.com/tutorial/introduction_signals) and now appears in many frontend JavaScript frameworks.

 This implementation is designed to work in **any** runtime and ships with both CommonJS and ESM versions!
-Minified and gzipped, it comes to just ~325 bytes.
+Minified and gzipped, it comes to <400 bytes.

 This library has been built to power [LibreBase](https://github.com/aidlran/librebase).